pfdubois/BridgeBidding/source/AdvancedRunouts.rst

   Next, responder passes or bids 2♦ with |5ormore| cards in the minor, or 2♥! shows 4-4 majors or better.

-* 2♣ promises clubs and a higher suit, 4-4 at least.
-* 2♦ promises diamonds and a higher suit, 4-4 at least.
-* 2♥ and 2♠ are natural |5ormore|-card suits.
-* Redouble is natural, not forcing.
+* XX! is natural, not forcing.
 You think we can make 1N.

+However, interchanging Pass and Redouble is not at all necessary.
+Having 1NX be a possible contract may be an advantage when playing a strong NT.
+It certainly is less confusing.

+The rest of Meckwell is unchanged in the escape:

+* 2♣ promises clubs and a higher suit.
+* 2♦ promises diamonds and a higher suit.
+* 2♥ and 2♠ are natural |4ormore|-card suits.
 * Texas transfers are on.

 The Handy Runout